Submit Gasparilla Pearls for the Florida Aquarium Discount - Go Tech Daily

-TAMPA, Florida (WFLA) – The gas parilla fun is just beginning.
-However, when it’s over, you’ll probably be wondering what to do with the hundreds of pearls you caught during the parades and gas parilla events.
+TAMPA, Florida (WFLA) – The Gasparilla fun is officially over and now you’re probably wondering what to do with the hundreds of pearls you caught during the parades and Gasparilla events.

-Thousands of pounds of pearls will be lying on the streets of Tampa on Saturday and cannot be recycled.
+Thousands of pounds of pearls are scattered on the streets of Tampa on Saturday and cannot be recycled.
 What a waste.

 To collect unwanted pearls and prevent them from entering the bay waters, the Florida Aquarium has launched a discount offer to promote an environmentally friendly gas parilla.